-If the most generous terms ever offered are better than the terms proposed in your case, you should draw attention to the precedent and ask for an explanation as to why it should not be honored in your case.
+If the most generous terms ever offered are better than the terms proposed in your case, draw attention to the precedent and ask for an explanation as to why it should not be the same in your case.
 Explain that you don’t want anything special, just what is fair based on past practices.
 For example, if you are a long-term employee given two weeks notice per the firm’s written policy but someone else was given two weeks plus an additional week for every year of service, you have good grounds to ask for similar treatment.

 Your settlement negotiations will be eased if there is something the firm wants from you, such as a promise not to work for a competitor, your agreement not to sue them for age or other forms of discrimination, non-solicitation of their employees for hire, or your promise not to say bad things about the firm to recruits, competitors, or the press.

 Determine who is to represent the firm on your case and focus your energy primarily on working with them to get out clean.
 More than likely, you will have more time to spend on this than they do, so you can be well prepared for any discussions.
 Talk to others who have had similar experiences.
 Seek professional legal counsel only if you feel particularly vulnerable and if you have resources to cover the expense.
 Most of the benefit may be that your lawyer will be happy to talk to you, though at a hefty hourly rate.

 Things to remember to ask for:

 - Your computer and any other equipment that has

 - Funds to cover executive coaching, help with writing your resume, legal fees, and outplacement services.

 - Personal files and supplies.